Cozy Peach Kitchen

 4. Transfer to a baking dish: Lightly oil an 8x8 baking dish with cooking spray.
 You can also use parchment paper.
 Pour in the batter, smoothing out with a spatula as needed.

-Bake at 325 degrees F for 35-40 minutes.
+5. Bake: Bake the brownies at 325 degrees F for 35-40 minutes.
 Remove from the oven and let cool before slicing.
-It usually takes 1-2 hours for the brownies to cool completely at room temp.
-It's okay if you can't wait, the brownies just won't hold together as well.

 • Cooling time: Let your brownies cool to room temp if you want pretty slices.
 Because they are fudgy they need to firm up before slicing or they will be pretty messy.
 I'll admit that I usually can't wait to let them cool myself.

-• Different oils: You can use olive oil to make brownies but make sure to use a light olive oil or the flavor may be overwhelming.
+• Different oils: You can use olive oil to make brownies but make sure to use a light olive oil or the flavor may be noticeable otherwise.
 Do note that sometimes the olive oil flavor will sneak through anyway.

 • How to tell when brownies are done: Brownies are done when a toothpick inserted in the centermost brownies comes out clean and mostly dry.
 The edges of the brownies should also be pulling away from the pan.